For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Righting himself, he looked around the room.
 It was yet another knotty pine paneled chamber.
 “What, is this going to be a theme of this trip?” he thought.
 “Have I headed back to my childhood instead of the Nuclear City of Tomorrow?”

-“Oh, shit!” he exclaimed ironically, wishing he could stop his stream and back away from the toilet.
+“Oh, yuk!” he exclaimed, wishing he could stop the stream and back away from the toilet.
 He turned his head until he finished, a grimace of disgust on his face.
 Without looking into the bowl, he slammed the lid down and jammed the flush handle down, turned to the the sink and washed and dried his hands thoroughly.
 Then washed them again, not really knowing why he did so.

 After, he stood in the center of the room and took it in.
 There were grimy fingerprints around all the light switches.
 One bulb was out in the overhead light, casting a dim light around the room.
 The drapes were coming off their pins.
 One knot in the paneling had been pried out.
 The little desk and chair were beat to shit.
 And Scott’s thoughts kept going back to the remains floating in the toilet.